pankhurigadi/correlatedpy/docs/contributing/tutorial/index.rst

 Opening a Pull Request
 ----------------------

-You now have 2 copies of the modified source code of Nashpy.
+You now have 2 copies of the modified source code of Correlatedpy.
 One locally on your computer, the other under your Github account.
-In order to include those changes in to the main source code of Nashpy you will open a Pull request.
+In order to include those changes in to the main source code of Correlatedpy you will open a Pull request.

-To do this, go to your fork of the Nashpy repository:
+To do this, go to your fork of the Correlatedpy repository:
-:code:`https://github.com/<your username>/Nashpy`.
+:code:`https://github.com/<your username>/correlatedpy`.
 You should see a
 :code:`Compare and Pull Request` button:

 .. image:: /_static/contributing/tutorial/before_pr/main.png